 The event will be an open themed applied philosophy conference (papers will be given across a wide range of topics in applied philosophy).

-Plenary speakers: Henry Richardson (Georgetown), Melinda Roberts (College of New Jersey), Bob Goodin (Essex/ANU), Marcia Baron (Indiana University Bloomington), R. Jay Wallace (Berkeley), and Agnieszka Jaworska (UC Riverside)
+Plenary speakers: Henry Richardson (Georgetown), Melinda Roberts (College of New Jersey), Robert E. Goodin (Essex/ANU), Marcia Baron (Indiana University Bloomington), R. Jay Wallace (Berkeley), and Agnieszka Jaworska (UC Riverside)

 The call for papers is now closed.
 The submission deadline was Monday 13 Jan 2014